mvvvv/StereoKit-rust/README.md

 - Check that `adb` ($ANDROID_HOME/platform_tools/adb) is connecting to your headset.
 - Install: `cargo install cargo-apk` (cargo-xbuild has not been tested yet).
 - Download the target: `rustup target add aarch64-linux-android` for most of the existing android headsets.
-- Launch: `cargo apk run --features event-loop  --example main`
+- Launch: `cargo apk run --example main`

 ### Use your own event manager (PC only - see gradle templates for an android build)

-The demos above, are using [winit](https://github.com/rust-windowing/winit) as an event manager and interface with the OS.
+The demos above are using an event loop based framework.
 If you want to use your own loop and event manager, have a look to [manual.rs](https://github.com/mvvvv/StereoKit-rust/blob/master/examples/manual.rs).
-This is the shortest way to launch your first PC VR/MR program[^1]: `cargo run --features no-event-loop --example manual` (using Wayland on Linux may require to unset temporarily the DISPLAY variable: `DISPLAY= cargo run  --features no-event-loop  --example manual`).
+This is the shortest way to launch your first PC VR/MR program[^1]: `cargo run --features no-event-loop --example manual`

 ## Templates to create your own project

 There is 3 templates used to build android versions (they can also create a PC VR/MR executable).
 The default choice, branch `main`, will use cargo-apk (like demos above).
-The branch `gradle` will let you use gradle with winit.
-Then the branch `gradle-no-event-loop` will use gradle without winit.
+The branch `gradle` will let you use gradle with the event-loop framework.
+Then the branch `gradle-no-event-loop` will use gradle without the event-loop framework.

 - `git clone -b $branch https://github.com/mvvvv/stereokit-template/`
 - In Cargo.toml, change the dependency path to the local path of StereoKit-rust (uncomment the local path and comment the crates.io path).